MachSMT/MachSMT/README.md

 * smtzilla_build  - a script to learn models for algorithm selection in SMTZILLA's pipeline.

 # smtzilla_select

-`smtzilla_select --file FILE --theory THEORY --track TRACK`
+The algorithm selection script can be ran with the following syntax: `smtzilla_select --file FILE --theory THEORY --track TRACK`.
+SMTZilla will then print the name of the solver it selects to have the shortest runtime.

 # smtzilla_build